nicholasbucher/RBitso/README.md

     install_github("nicholasbucher/RBitso")

 ## Usage
-Lad library and set your personal Bitso Key and Bitso Secret to Enviroment
+Load library and set your personal Bitso Key and Bitso Secret to Enviroment

     library(RBitso)